saphka/entity-extensions/README.md

 }
 ```

-Use `org.saphka.entity.extension.api.ExtensionPropertyAccess` for convenient access to extension properties.
+Use `org.saphka.entity.extension.api.ExtensionPropertyAccess` for convenient access to extension's properties.

 When application start the framework scans your base packages for extension targets and puts them in its cache.
 You can use an API exposed with `org.saphka.entity.extension.controller.DynamicExtensionsController` to create new fields in existing entities.